Nau-git/rag-chatbot/README.md

-# Raggy: The Prompt Engineering Guru 🧙‍♂️🪄
+# Raggy: The RAG Chatbot 🤖🪄

 Welcome to my second llm-powered project where I build a simple RAG (Retrieval-Augmented Generation) chatbot.
 I call the chatbot "Raggy".
 It is designed to answer questions about prompt engineering.